cscorley/dissertation/chapters/4_results/3_combo.md

 additions.
 FLT prefers additions to be included, while DIT does not.
 Neither task performs best when removals are included.
-A Wilcoxon rank-sum test reveals that the \optimalFLTcorpus is statistically significant ($p<0.01$) compared to the alternative with an effect size of $r=0.1273$.
-Likewise, a Wilcoxon rank-sum test also reveals that the \optimalDITcorpus is statistically significant ($p<0.01$) compared to the alternative with an effect size of
+A Wilcoxon rank-sum test reveals that the \optimalFLTcorpus is statistically significant ($p<0.01$) compared to the alternate with an effect size of $r=0.1273$.
+Likewise, a Wilcoxon rank-sum test also reveals that the \optimalDITcorpus is statistically significant ($p<0.01$) compared to the alternate with an effect size of
 $r=0.2580$.
-This suggests that correct corpus construction plays a somewhat important role in both tasks, but the effect of choosing an alternative over the optimal is low.
+This suggests that correct corpus construction plays a somewhat important role in both tasks, but the effect of choosing an alternate over the optimal is low.

 \ctwo asks what portions of a changeset are most critical for performance of